Eric Kaasa Announces Donation to Autism Speaks

 Soon following Eric Kaasa’s announcement on the release date, he has released another statement.

-“I intend to donate all proceeds from The Book on Collections to Autism Speaks in honor of my brother, Maurice Kaasa.”
+“I intend to donate all profits from The Book on Collections to Autism Speaks in honor of my brother Maurice Kaasa.”

 “I realize how lucky I am to be able to give to causes that matter to me.
 And helping individuals with Autism means a lot.
 My brother and I have always been very close.
 He is the one who taught me numbers and letters as a baby, which put me far ahead of my peers, giving me a confidence in my intellect which is probably responsible for all of my success in life.”